JorjaFox/website/content/_posts-old-blog/2014-07-11-whats-on-gregs-mind.md

 http://twitter.com/CSIWritersRoom/status/487788875645865985

 There's a "Jorja on my mind" joke in here...
 By the way, they're starting episode one today.
-That means they filmed two, three, then one. <i>And</i> they're doing multiple episodes at once.
+That means they filmed two, three, then one. _And_ they're doing multiple episodes at once.
 Yikes!